joshuadodd/GifTastic/README.md

 - Google Fonts

 ## Code Explained
-- I tried to keep my code clean.
-I declared my variables at the top which consists of a function and an array.
 - Below the declared variables are three event listeners
 	1. One listens for clicks on the topic buttons
 	2. One listens to clicks on the gifs